mgcooper/icemodel/README.md

 Examples:

-- `met_kanm_kanm_2016_1hr.mat` specifies a met (forcing) data file for site KAN-M with KAN-M forcings for year 2016 at a 1-hour timestep.
 - `met_kanm_kanm_2016_15m.mat` specifies a met (forcing) data file for site KAN-M with KAN-M forcings for year 2016 at a 15-minute timestep.
-- `met_kanm_merra2_2016_15m.mat` specifies a met (forcing) data file for site KAN-M with MERRA-2 forcings for year 2016 at a 15-minute timestep.
+- `met_kanm_merra2_20160101_20161231_15m.mat` specifies a window-stamped met
+  file for site KAN-M with MERRA-2 forcings throughout 2016 at a 15-minute timestep.
 - `met_cdp_esm_snowmip_19940801_20140731_1hr.mat` specifies an ESM-SnowMIP
   window-stamped met file for site `cdp` spanning 1994-2014 at a 1-hour timestep.